Traffic Safety in Fairwood

 New traffic-calming pylons

-- Location: 140th Ave SE, from SE Petrovitsky Rd to SE 192nd St
+- 140th Avenue SE, from SE Petrovitsky Road to just north of Fairwood Boulevard to SE 192nd Street

-- Details: We will install pylons in the center turn lane at 11 locations along 140th Ave SE, from SE Petrovitsky Rd to SE 192nd St. These pylons will prevent drivers from using the center lane to pass slower traffic in the main travel lanes.
+- Details: We will install plastic posts (pylons) in the center turn lane at several locations along 140th Avenue SE, from SE Petrovitsky Road to just north of Fairwood Boulevard.
+These pylons will prevent drivers from using the center lane to pass slower traffic in the main travel lanes.

-Pylons will also be placed at eight (8) spots in the center median of SE Petrovitsky Rd (east of 151st Ave SE) and at one spot on west of 140th Ave SE.
-The center median on SE Petrovitsky Rd is not used as a turn lane, but the pylons will act as visual reminders to slow down.
+Pylons will also be placed at multiple locations along the center of SE Petrovitsky Road (east of 151st Avenue SE) and west of 140th Avenue SE.
+The pylons will act as visual reminders to slow down.

 Additional speed radar signs

-- Location: 140th Ave SE, and on SE Petrovitsky Road
+- Location: 140th Avenue SE, and on SE Petrovitsky Road

-- Details: Five (5) more speed radar signs will be added along 140th Ave SE and SE Petrovitsky Road to help slow down traffic.
+- Details: Five (5) more speed radar signs will be added along 140th Avenue SE and SE Petrovitsky Road to help slow down traffic.

 Additional speed limit signs